 Inhalation of Sea Spray

 Inhalation of radionuclides entrained sea spray suspended in the air was considered as an exposure pathway for scenarios in which the representative person is expected to spend all or most of the exposure time above the surface of the water.
-The effective dose from inhalation of sea spray was calculated according to .
+The effective dose from inhalation of sea spray was calculated according to Equation 4.
 Sea spray (vapour in air component) was assumed to be present in air at an enhanced atmospheric concentration of 0.01 kg/m3.

 Equation 4